UniversalDependencies/docs/_sga/index.md

 ## Syntax

-* The normal order of an Old Irish sentence is verb-subject-object.
+* The normal order of an Old Irish sentence is verb-subject-object (Stifter, 2006, p.
+40).
 There are some notable exceptions to this:
+  * Where the object of a verb is represented by an infixed pronoun, it will precede both the verb token and the subject.
+  * Because verbs inflect to show subject, the subject of a verb may not be explicitly stated following the verb.
-  * A copula construction is frequently used place emphasis on a particular word within a sentence.
-In this construction the emphasised word is moved to beginning of the sentence, following the copula as a predicate, and followed by a relative clause.
-An emphasised word which would otherwise be the subject or object of the verb will occur before the verb in a sentence of this type.
-It is possible for the copula to be omitted from this construction, in which case the emphasised word is fronted to the beginning of the sentence.
+  * A copula construction known as "fronting" is frequently employed to place emphasis on a particular word within a sentence (Stifter, 2006, p.
+120).
+In this construction the emphasised word is "fronted", i.e. moved to beginning of the sentence, following the copula as a predicate.
+An emphasised noun which would otherwise be the subject or object of the verb will occur before the verb in a sentence of this type.
+It is possible for the copula to be omitted from this construction, in which case the emphasised word stands at the beginning of the sentence.
-  * Bergin's Law describes a form of archaism found in some Early Irish texts whereby a verb does not stand at the head of its clause, takes a dependent form, and can follow its subject or object.
+  * Bergin's Law (see Bergin 1938) describes a form of archaism found in some Early Irish texts whereby a verb does not stand at the head of its clause, takes a dependent form, and can follow its subject or object.
-  * Where pronominal verbal objects are infixed within the verb, the subject of the verb will follow both.
-  * Where the object of a verb is represented by an infixed pronoun following a conjunct particle, it will precede the verb.

-* In copular sentences the normal word order is copula-predicate-subject.
-As the copula inflects for Person and Number, however, the subject does not always follow the predicate where it is contained in the copula form.
+* In copular sentences the normal word order is copula-predicate-subject (Stifter, 2006, p.
+119).
+As the copula inflects for Person and Number, however, the subject does not always follow the predicate where it is contained in the copula form (i.e. in 1st and 3rd person forms).

-* As the largest amount of text surviving from the Old Irish period comes in the form of glosses of Latin text, sometimes amounting only to single-word translations, there will not always be a verb or copula form present to form the head of a sentence.
+* As the largest amount of text surviving from the Old Irish period comes in the form of glosses of Latin text, sometimes amounting only to single-word translations, there will often be no verb form present to form the head of a sentence.

 ## References

 Bergin, Osborn.
-"On the Syntax of the Verb in Old Irish." Ériu, vol. 12, 1938, pp. 197–214.
+On the Syntax of the Verb in Old Irish.
+In _Ériu_, vol. 12, 1938, pp. 197–214.

-Doyle, Adrian, John P. McCrae, and Clodagh Downey.
-(2019).
-A Character-Level LSTM Network Model for Tokenizing the Old Irish text of the Würzburg Glosses on the Pauline Epistles.
-In _Proceedings of the Celtic Language Technology Workshop_, pages 70–79, Dublin, Ireland.
-European Association for Machine Translation. https://www.aclweb.org/anthology/W19-6910/

 Doyle, Adrian and John P. McCrae.
-(2024).
+2024.
 Developing a Part-of-speech Tagger for Diplomatically Edited Old Irish Text.
-In _Proceedings of the Third Workshop on Language Technologies for Historical and Ancient Languages (LT4HALA) @ LREC-COLING-2024_, pages 11–21, Torino, Italia.
+In Proceedings of the Third Workshop on Language Technologies for Historical and Ancient Languages (LT4HALA) @ LREC-COLING-2024, pages 11–21, Torino, Italia.
 ELRA and ICCL. https://aclanthology.org/2024.lt4hala-1.2/

+Doyle, Adrian and John P. McCrae.
+2025a.
+An Assessment of Word Separation Practices in Old Irish Text Resources and a Universal Method for Tokenising Old Irish Text.
+In _Proceedings of the 5th Celtic Language Technology Workshop_, pages 1–11, Abu Dhabi [Virtual Workshop].
+International Committee on Computational Linguistics. https://aclanthology.org/2025.cltw-1.1/

+Doyle, Adrian and John P. McCrae.
+2025b.
+Development of Old Irish Lexical Resources, and Two Universal Dependencies Treebanks for Diplomatically Edited Old Irish Text.
+In _5th International Conference on Natural Language Processing for Digital Humanities_.

+Doyle, Adrian, John P. McCrae, and Clodagh Downey.
+2019.
+A Character-Level LSTM Network Model for Tokenizing the Old Irish text of the Würzburg Glosses on the Pauline Epistles.
+In Proceedings of the Celtic Language Technology Workshop, pages 70–79, Dublin, Ireland.
+European Association for Machine Translation. https://aclanthology.org/W19-6910/

 McCone, Kim.
 (1997).
 The Early Irish Verb - Second Edition Revised with Index.
 An Sagart, Maynooth.

 Ó hUiginn, Ruairí.
-"Notes on Old Irish Syntax." Ériu, vol. 38, 1987, pp. 177–183.
+Notes on Old Irish Syntax.
+In _Ériu_, vol. 38, 1987, pp. 177–183.

 Stifter, David.
 (2006).
 Sengoidelc.
 Syracuse University Press, New York.